 If you participated in a previous employer’s retirement plan, you will not be able to roll over any funds into the IRP.
 Also, if you remain active with Baker Hughes, but move to an IRP-ineligible company code, you will not be able to roll over your IRP account into another Baker Hughes retirement plan.

 While the purpose of the IRP is to meet long-term financial and retirement goals, the IRP does offer in-service withdrawals.
-For details, see the Summary Plan Description (SPD), visit the RBC website or call RBC at +44 (0) 1534-283-030.
+For details, see the Summary Plan Description (SPD), visit the JTC website.

 It is important to note that taxes are not withheld from distributions from the plan.
 The money you receive from your account may be subject to tax.
 You are responsible for reporting and paying any tax on your IRP benefit.
 If you have tax questions, you are responsible for seeking advice from a qualified tax professional.